ManuelFrigerio/rails-blueprint/README.md

 ![validation](https://quicknote-images.s3.amazonaws.com/images/1541591390886-%20campaign.png)

-This is done with the help of an initializer that overrides Rails's default behaviour and add a `.is-danger` class to the inputs that fail the validation.
-If you decide not to use Bulma, you can still customize the error class by changing line 4 of the **customize_errors.rb** initializer.
+This is done with the help of an initializer that overrides Rails's default behaviour and add a `.border-red-500` class to the inputs that fail the validation.
+You can customize the error class by changing line 4 of the **customize_errors.rb** initializer.

 You can also use flash messages to show validation errors.
 Blueprint has got a handy helper that you simply paste inside a form: